adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 Of course coordination and switching and reversal costs aren't actually zero in the real world, so in order to deal with them we make these adjustments:

-- Increasing the amount of time between bid periods, which is equivalent to the persistent periodic update schedule.
+- Increasing the amount of time between bid periods, which is equivalent to the adaptive periodic update schedule.
 - Using stabilization periods.
 - Having a total constitution that defines rights and the finer rules of property ownership and division.
 This is equivalent to locking down the entire universe with one coordination function that simply allows the definition of sub-functions, which are just sub-constitutions.

-**Conjecture:** Given a universe with non-zero costs for coordination, switching, and reversal, a constitutional persistent democracy optimally maximizes welfare.
+**Conjecture:** Given a universe with non-zero costs for coordination, switching, and reversal, a constitutional adaptive democracy optimally maximizes welfare.

-The optimality proof of constitutional persistent democracy is the same as the naive zero cost version, but we have to demonstrate that each of these cost compensations prevents the incurrence of strictly negative exchanges, always allows or encourages strictly positive exchanges, and always chooses mixed changes that are valued more highly than all competing options others.
+The optimality proof of constitutional adaptive democracy is the same as the naive zero cost version, but we have to demonstrate that each of these cost compensations prevents the incurrence of strictly negative exchanges, always allows or encourages strictly positive exchanges, and always chooses mixed changes that are valued more highly than all competing options others.

-- *Coordination costs:* Assuming that each being has a constant cost to participate in the voting process (time for travel, psychological effort to make decisions), and there is a cost to aggregate decisions (gathering and counting votes), there will be a persistent update frequency that on average best trades these costs against the amount of increased welfare from coordination.
+- *Coordination costs:* Assuming that each being has a constant cost to participate in the voting process (time for travel, psychological effort to make decisions), and there is a cost to aggregate decisions (gathering and counting votes), there will be a adaptive update frequency that on average best trades these costs against the amount of increased welfare from coordination.
 This constant will be a factor of both human psychology (how inconvenient or difficult it is to make voting decisions) and a coordinating group's technology (voting online is more efficient than voting by mail, which is more efficient than voting in person with computers, or with paper, etc).
 The update frequency must be slow enough to prevent coordination costs from cannibalizing benefits, but must be fast enough to keep the system responsive.
 - *Switching costs:* Stabilization periods help ensure a change of ownership is actually considered beneficial by both parties by requiring every trade to prove that it's legitimately desired more highly than others.
 By giving current owners time to adjust their valuations in the event they hadn't properly considered them, and making prospective owners demonstrate durable and consistent desire to acquire the ownership, we prevent wasteful switches that don't actually increase predicted welfare.
 Both those sides must also consider merely logistical switching costs (it costs time and money to move out of your house, or exchange a car with someone else) when giving their valuations.
 - *Reversal costs:* There are many sources of welfare or displacement leverage that are easier to destroy than to replace (it's easier to cut down a tree than grow one, it's easier to sever a person's arm than do the research and engineering that would be necessary to replace it, beautiful rock formations can be destroyed in minutes but take millions of years to form).
 Unfortunately these sources can only be identified with empirical means, and there's no automatic decidable way to identify them within a universe vector.
 This means the only way to identify and protect them is to simply designate a single total function that has ownership of the entire universe, and then allow all beings to vote on the contents of that function.
 This group of beings can negotiate about any source of leverage and give it special coordination status in whatever way they can agree to.
 They will miss some forms, or be unable to agree about others, but